Ultimate Train Book Recommendations List for Kids

 Holiday Train Books

 There’s something about the holidays that just screams “trains”, right?
 We love our Christmas train we set up around the Christmas tree each year and we enjoy special Polar Express style train rides at different historic train parks in California at Christmastime.
 Here are some books that combine the magic of the holidays with the magic of trains.
+If you’d like more Christmas themed books, check out my full post on Christmas Books for Kids.

 On Christmas Eve by Margaret Wise Brown